Dynamic Debt Swapping in Financial Networks: Model and Preliminaries

 These constraints give rise to a fixed-point problem.
 A vector of assets $(b_v)_{v \in V}$ that fulfills all constraints is called \emph{feasible}.
 For every allocation rule $\vecf$, the set of feasible vectors forms a complete lattice w.r.t.\ coordinate-wise comparison~\cite{BertschingerStrategicPayments, CsokaDecentralizedClearing}.
-Consequently, for every allocation rule $\vecf$ there exists a supremum $(a_v)_{v \in V}$ of feasible assets and resulting payments $\vecp =(p_e)_{e\in E}$ with $p_{(v,u)} = f_{(v,u)}(a_v)$ that pointwise maximize the assets of each bank and the payments on each edge.
-The clearing settles on these maximal payments, which we term the \emph{clearing state}.
+Consequently, for every allocation rule $\vecf$ there exists a supremum $(a_v)_{v \in V}$ of feasible assets and resulting payments $\vecp =(p_e)_{e\in E}$ with $p_e = f_{e}(a_{\deb(e)})$ that pointwise maximize the assets of each bank and the payments on each edge.
+Following previous literature, we assume the clearing settles on these maximal payments, which we term the \emph{clearing state}.
+Thus, the clearing state is uniquely determined for every instance.
 In the clearing state, bank $v$ receives \emph{total incoming assets} of $\sum_{e \in E^-(v)}p_e$ and holds \emph{total assets} of $a_v = a^x_v + \sum_{e \in E^-(v)}p_e$.

 In this paper, we will discuss all our results consistently in the context of a natural class of \emph{edge-ranking} rules~\cite{BertschingerStrategicPayments, CsokaDecentralizedClearing,ioannidis2022financial}: For each bank $v$, her outgoing edges $E^+(v)$ are ordered by a permutation $\pi_v$.
 First, $v$ directs all her payments towards edge $\pi_v(1)$ until the edge is completely paid off or $v$ has no remaining assets.
 Then, she pays off edge $\pi_v(2)$ until the edge is completely paid off or $v$ has no remaining assets.
 This process continues until either all debt is settled or $v$ runs out of funds.